 You can also use these three strategies to support muscular development: metabolic stress, mechanical tension and muscle injury.

 You can combine all three in your exercise training or you can concentrate on one of them.
-Here’s how:
+It’s easier than you might think!

 Have you ever been at the point where you just don’t have enough strength for one last pushup?
 Or feel your muscles still on fire after you’re done?
 That fatigue is a sign of metabolic stress.